jamesryan83/Csharp-Library/README.md

 # Csharp-Library
-Common C# functions.
-Helpful for WPF Development of MVVM desktop programs.
-This is still a work in progress, not all code is tested.
+I made a library from bits of code from my old projects.
+It's helpful for making small MVVM WPF programs.
+It's still a work in progress

-Dependencies are json.net ,Ookii.Dialogs, MongoDB C# drivers depending on which parts of the library you use
+Dependencies are json.net ,Ookii.Dialogs, MongoDB C# drivers depending on which parts of the library are used

-Code...

 Folder  | Description
 ------------- | -------------